cmugpi/cmugpi.github.io/syllabus/index.md

 ## Tests

-There will be an in-class written midterm exam which will have multiple choice and free response questions.
+There will be two in-class written exams with both multiple choice and free response questions.
+The second exam will be cumulative.

-There will also be a final exam, similar in style to the midterm exam but covering material from the entire semester.

 ## Grading

 The grading breakdown will be as follows:

 - 80% Homeworks
-- 10% Midterm Exam
+- 10% Exam 1
-- 10% Final Exam
+- 10% Exam 2

 All homework assignments will be weighted equally, so missing an assignment is roughly equivalent to dropping a letter grade.

-Also, if you attend at least 3 extratations, you can:
+Also, if you attend at least 3 extratations, you can replace the lower of your two exam grades with the higher.
+This means you can:

-- use your midterm grade as your final grade
+- use your Exam 1 grade as your Exam 2 grade
-- use your final grade as your midterm grade
+- use your Exam 2 grade as your Exam 1 grade

-Thus, you only have to take the final if you want to improve your midterm grade.
+Thus, you only have to take Exam 2 if you want to improve your Exam 1 grade.

-You'll notice that this means you can get a 50% on the midterm and pass with an A as long as you've completed all the labs. **Anyone who puts effort into this class can get an A.**
+You'll notice that this means you can get a 50% on Exam 1 and pass with an A as long as you've completed all the labs. **Anyone who puts effort into this class can get an A.**